Information Icon

 ID Needed for Voter Registration

-If you register to vote by mail and submit a driver's license number that the state or local elections official can match with an existing state identification record, then you will not be required to provide identification when you vote.
+If you provide a driver's license or state ID number that can be matched to a state record, then you will not be required to show ID when you vote.

 ID Needed for Voting